kabirkedia/airlab/README.md

    mt002=user@192.168.1.11
    ```

 2. **robot_info.yaml**: Contains additional robot information, like workspace paths.
 It should be located at `$AIRLAB_PATH/robot/robot_info.yaml`.
-It is automatically geenrated when you run the setup command on a new robot:
+It is automatically generated when you run the setup command on a new robot:

    ```yaml
    mt001: